Asian, Asian American, Pacific Islander Employee Resource Group (AAAPI ERG)

 Our mission is to center AAAPI employees at Georgetown University and their distinct experiences, creating an inclusive, equitable, and just workplace environment.
 We envisionan institution in which AAAPI employee voices are amplified through civic engagement, leadership cultivation, and advocacy.

-Faculty Co-Chair: Susan Cheng (new window)
+Faculty Co-Chair:

-Staff Co-Chair: Linda Buckley (new window)
+Staff Co-Chair:

-ERG Liaison: Anupam Chakravarty (new window)
+ERG Liaison: Anupam Chakravarty

-Law Center Representative: David Mao (new window)
+Law Center Representative: David mao

-Main Campus Representative: Yvette Jiang (new window)
+Main Campus Representative: Yvette Jiang

-Medical Center Representative: Chandra Char (new window)
+Medical Center Representative: Katie Fan

-University Services Representative: Sheyna Arthur (new window)
+University Services Representative: Sheyna Arthur

 Announcements